Big Brother (franchise): American format

-The 2020 revival of the Big Brother Australia series adopted a slightly altered version of the American format (having previously used the international format) while pre-recording the series months in advance.
+The 2020 iteration of the Big Brother Australia series adopted a slightly altered version of the American format (having previously used the international format) while pre-recording the series months in advance.
 A "Nomination Challenge" is held to determine who holds the power to nominate for that round, with the winner naming three Nominations for Eviction.
 During each eviction, all Housemates (excluding the Nominating Housemate) vote to evict.
-There is no rule prohibiting individuals holding Nomination Power in consecutively between weeks and no Power of Veto is held.
+There is no rule prohibiting individuals from holding Nomination Power consecutively between weeks, and no Power of Veto is held.
 Additionally, the Australian public still decided the winner between the final 3.
+This format was utilised this format for 5 seasons between 2020 and 2023.
+The 2025 iteration of the show returned to the international format.

 Big Brother Brasil combines the American/Canadian and international formats.
 Brazil votes on evictions and the winner, but housemates compete for HoH, Power of Immunity, and Power of Veto; there is also a weekly shopping competition.
 HoH nominates one housemate for eviction, while the rest of the house nominates a second housemate.
 The winner of the Power of Immunity competition gets to choose someone to be safe from nomination.

 The pilot for Big Brother China, which premiered exclusively online in 2015, had housemates voting on evictions but the public voting for the winner.
 A similar format was used for Big Brother: Over the Top, an online-only spin-off of the American series that ran in 2016.

 The nineteenth series of Big Brother UK saw the adaption of the "Game Changer" competition which is very similar to the Power of Veto competition.
 The winner of this competition has the opportunity to save a nominee from eviction.
 Like the PoV, there are six people that play in the "Game Changer" competition.
 The process of how the contestants are chosen is different as the people who have been nominated play in the competition along with the richest housemate.
 If there are empty left in the competition, then the richest housemate hand picks who will playing in that weeks "Game Changer" competition.
 The winner of the competition, like the PoV, has the option to save housemate from eviction for the week or not use the power at all.
 Unlike the PoV however, if the winner does save someone then no replacement nominee was named leaving the remaining nominees up for eviction and facing the public vote.